BeniaminoSquitieri/T-BOT-the-Topological-Navigation-Robot-for-Optimized-Multi-Agent-Exploration/diem_turtlebot_ws/src/map/map_transformation_phase/README.md

 # PHASE 1

-# Generazione di una Mappa Topologica da una Mappa di Occupazione
+# Generating a Topological Map from an Occupancy Map

-## Introduzione
+## Introduction
-Questo modulo ha l'obiettivo di trasformare una mappa di occupazione (occupancy grid map) in una mappa topologica.
-Questa rappresentazione è ideale per applicazioni di robotica, come la navigazione autonoma e la pianificazione dei percorsi in ambienti interni complessi, consentendo al robot di comprendere le relazioni spaziali tra punti chiave dell'ambiente.
+This module aims to transform an occupancy grid map into a topological map.
+This representation is particularly well-suited for robotics applications, such as autonomous navigation and path planning in complex indoor environments, allowing a robot to understand the spatial relationships between key points in the environment.

-## Descrizione Generale
+## General Description
-Il processo di generazione della mappa topologica si articola nei seguenti passaggi:
+The process of generating the topological map involves the following steps:

-1. **Caricamento della Mappa di Occupazione**: Carica l'immagine della mappa.
+1. **Loading the Occupancy Map**: Load the map image.
-2. **Creazione della Mappa Binaria**: Trasforma l'immagine in una rappresentazione binaria (ostacoli/spazi liberi).
+2. **Creating the Binary Map**: Convert the image into a binary representation (obstacles/free spaces).
-3. **Calcolo della Mappa delle Distanze Euclidee**: Determina la distanza minima di ciascun punto dagli ostacoli.
+3. **Calculating the Euclidean Distance Map**: Determine the minimum distance of each point from obstacles.
-4. **Generazione delle Linee di Voronoi**: Identifica i percorsi equidistanti dagli ostacoli.
+4. **Generating Voronoi Lines**: Identify paths equidistant from obstacles.
-5. **Scheletrizzazione delle Linee di Voronoi**: Riduce le linee a una rappresentazione di un pixel di larghezza.
+5. **Skeletonizing Voronoi Lines**: Reduce the lines to a one-pixel-wide representation.
-6. **Creazione del Grafo Topologico**: Costruisce il grafo a partire dallo scheletro, con nodi e archi.
+6. **Creating the Topological Graph**: Construct the graph from the skeleton, with nodes and edges.
-7. **Salvataggio dei Risultati**: Esporta immagini e file di configurazione per l'uso con ROS2.
+7. **Saving Results**: Export images and configuration files for use with ROS2.

-## Passaggi Dettagliati
+## Detailed Steps

-### 1. Caricamento della Mappa di Occupazione
+### 1. Loading the Occupancy Map
-- **Obiettivo**: Caricare l'immagine della mappa in scala di grigi.
+- **Objective**: Load the grayscale map image.
-- **Metodo**: Utilizza OpenCV per leggere l'immagine e ottenere una matrice rappresentante i livelli di occupazione.
+- **Method**: Use OpenCV to read the image and obtain a matrix representing occupancy levels.

-### 2. Creazione della Mappa Binaria
+### 2. Creating the Binary Map
-- **Obiettivo**: Convertire l'immagine in una mappa binaria dove:
+- **Objective**: Convert the image into a binary map where:
-  - 0 (nero): rappresenta gli ostacoli.
+  - 0 (black): represents obstacles.
-  - 1 (bianco): rappresenta gli spazi liberi.
+  - 1 (white): represents free space.
-- **Motivazione**: Una rappresentazione binaria facilita il calcolo delle distanze e la generazione delle linee di Voronoi.
+- **Motivation**: A binary representation makes it easier to calculate distances and generate Voronoi lines.

-### 3. Calcolo della Mappa delle Distanze Euclidee
+### 3. Calculating the Euclidean Distance Map
-- **Obiettivo**: Calcolare, per ogni pixel libero, la distanza minima dall'ostacolo più vicino.
+- **Objective**: Calculate the minimum distance from each free pixel to the nearest obstacle.
-- **Motivazione**: La mappa delle distanze è fondamentale per generare le linee di Voronoi, che rappresentano i luoghi equidistanti dagli ostacoli.
+- **Motivation**: The distance map is fundamental for generating Voronoi lines, which represent locations equidistant from obstacles.

-### 4. Generazione delle Linee di Voronoi
+### 4. Generating Voronoi Lines
-- **Obiettivo**: Identificare i percorsi equidistanti dagli ostacoli, noti come linee di Voronoi.
+- **Objective**: Identify paths that are equidistant from obstacles, known as Voronoi lines.
-- **Metodo**:
+- **Method**:
-  - Applica un filtro per calcolare la differenza tra i valori di distanza dei pixel adiacenti.
+  - Apply a filter to calculate the difference between distance values of neighboring pixels.
-  - I punti con differenze significative indicano posizioni equidistanti da più ostacoli.
+  - Points with significant differences indicate locations equidistant from multiple obstacles.
-- **Motivazione**: Le linee di Voronoi rappresentano i percorsi centrali, ideali per la navigazione robotica.
+- **Motivation**: Voronoi lines represent central paths, ideal for robotic navigation.

-### 5. Scheletrizzazione delle Linee di Voronoi
+### 5. Skeletonizing Voronoi Lines
-- **Obiettivo**: Ridurre le linee di Voronoi a linee sottili di un pixel di larghezza.
+- **Objective**: Reduce Voronoi lines to thin, one-pixel-wide lines.
-- **Motivazione**: La scheletrizzazione facilita l'identificazione dei nodi e migliora l'accuratezza della costruzione del grafo topologico.
+- **Motivation**: Skeletonization helps in identifying nodes and improves the accuracy of topological graph construction.

-### 6. Creazione del Grafo Topologico
+### 6. Creating the Topological Graph
-- **Obiettivo**: Costruire un grafo che rappresenta la mappa, composto da nodi e archi.
+- **Objective**: Construct a graph representing the map, composed of nodes and edges.
-- **Passaggi**:
+- **Steps**:
-  1. **Identificazione dei Nodi**: Riconosce i nodi come punti di incrocio e estremità sullo scheletro.
+  1. **Node Identification**: Identify nodes as intersections and endpoints on the skeleton.
-  2. **Distribuzione dei Nodi**: Utilizza l'algoritmo di clustering DBSCAN per distribuire uniformemente i nodi.
+  2. **Node Distribution**: Use the DBSCAN clustering algorithm to distribute nodes evenly.
-     - **DBSCAN (Density-Based Spatial Clustering of Applications with Noise)** è un algoritmo di clustering che raggruppa punti vicini in base alla densità dei dati.
-I punti vengono raggruppati se si trovano entro una certa distanza (parametro `eps`) e se hanno almeno un numero minimo di punti vicini (`min_samples`).
-Questo metodo è particolarmente utile in scenari dove ci sono zone di alta densità di punti che rappresentano nodi molto vicini tra loro, che possono essere fusi in un unico cluster.
+     - **DBSCAN (Density-Based Spatial Clustering of Applications with Noise)** clusters nearby points based on density.
+Points are grouped if they are within a certain distance (`eps`) and have a minimum number of neighboring points (`min_samples`).
+This method is especially useful in areas with high density of nodes that can be merged into a single cluster.

-### 7. Salvataggio dei Risultati
+### 7. Saving Results
-- **Immagini Salvate**:
+- **Saved Images**:
-  - Mappa binaria
+  - Binary Map
-  - Mappa delle distanze normalizzata
+  - Normalized Distance Map
-  - Mappa di Voronoi
+  - Voronoi Map
-  - Scheletro di Voronoi
+  - Voronoi Skeleton
-  - Mappa con i nodi sovrapposti
+  - Map with Nodes Overlaid

-## Requisiti
+## Requirements

-### Librerie Python Necessarie
+### Required Python Libraries
-Le seguenti librerie Python sono richieste per eseguire il modulo:
+The following Python libraries are required to run this module:

 - `numpy`
 - `opencv-python`